9 toys from the 1960s that would be deemed too dangerous for today's kids

 5. Water Wiggle

 Wham-O is a repeat offender when it comes to dangerous toys.
 The Water Wiggle was a popular summer toy like the Slip 'n Slide, but it was a little more dangerous.
 The toy would whip around in every direction, sparing no one from its wrath.
-Just watch the YouTube video and watch the Water Wiggle wrap itself around a little girl like a boa constrictor.
-That can't be safe.

 Image: Top of Texas Gazette